The exact dynamical structure factor of one-dimensional hard rods and its universal random matrix behavior

 The construction of the equilibrium state follows the Thermodynamic Bethe Ansatz~\cite{10.1063/1.1665585}.
 The particle density $\rho_{\rm p}(\lambda)$ is given by

 where the filling function $n(\lambda)$ is a standard Fermi-Dirac distribution

-At the thermal equilibrium of the temperature $T$ and the chemical potential $\mu$, the dispersion is $\varepsilon(\lambda) = (\lambda^2-\mu^2)/T$.
-The states that correspond to the generalized Gibbs ensembles \cite{Rigol2008} are characterized by a more general dispersion $\varepsilon(\lambda)$~\cite{2012PhRvL.109q5301C}.
+for thermal equilibrium of the temperature $T$ and the chemical potential $\mu$.
+The states that correspond to the generalized Gibbs ensembles \cite{Rigol2008} can be constructed in the same way as in other Bethe ansatz solvable models~\cite{2012PhRvL.109q5301C}.
 In the End Matter, Section~\ref{EM_Bethe}, we recall how these results follow from the quantum integrability of the hard rods.

 \emph{Dynamic structure factor. ---} We consider the density-density correlation~\eqref{S_intro} in a finite system of $N$ particles, of length $L$ and in state $| \bfl \rangle$.
 We shall think about this state as a representative state of a thermodynamic state $|\rho_p\rangle$ with density $\rho_{\rm p}(\lambda)$ such that